Are annual meadows relatively easy to grow especially if I have little gardening experience?

 Do I need to irrigate my annual meadow?

-No, but it’s really important to roll or firm the seeds into the ground so the seedlings get enough moisture.
+No, but it’s important to roll or firm the seeds into the ground so the seedlings get enough moisture.
 The seeds will germinate readily as soon as the soil is warm and moist enough.
-The only time an annual meadow might need irrigation is if it has to be in flower for a very special date and the weather has turned exceptionally dry and hot.
-In these circumstances a couple of really good soakings will help things along but stop as soon as seedlings have created a green cover over the soil.
+The only time an annual meadow might need irrigation is if it must be in flower for a particular date and the weather has turned exceptionally dry and hot.
+In these circumstances, a couple of good soakings will help things along, but stop as soon as seedlings have created a green cover over the soil.

-Does the sowing time have an impact on the length of the flowering time?
+Does the sowing time impact the length of the flowering time?

 Every year is different.
-In general though early sowings will mean your meadow will come into flower earlier.
-If the summer is very hot and dry they may finish earlier.
+In general, early sowings will mean your meadow will come into flower earlier.
+If the summer is very hot and dry, they may finish earlier.

 How early and how late can I safely sow annual seeds?

-The best month is April but you can sow early in March as long as the ground feels workable and as late as early June.
+The best month is April, but you can sow early in March if the ground feels workable and as late as early June.

 Can I sow my seeds over existing grass?